My name is Jessica and I am Miss York Region World 2018.

 I competed in my first local pageant when I was 15 years old, where I received the title as Miss Teen Canadian Star 2014.
 I continued my pageant journey last summer, and received the title as Miss Earth Ontario 2017.
 I then went on to nationals for Miss Earth Canada in Montreal, where I placed 1st runner up.
 Competing in pageants has allowed me to grow into a confident young woman, where I can practice my kindness, interpersonal skills, leadership, manners and work ethic.
-I have previously received award in school for public speaking, but did not achieve the confidence that I have now.
 Although I have received awards in school for public speaking, it is only more recently through pageants, that I have become more confident both meeting and speaking with new people.
 Therefore, I am grateful for the opportunity to have had these experiences thus far, and I owe a lot to pageants for shaping me into the strong woman I am today.

 I am currently a soccer referee and coach for the Unionville Milliken Soccer Club.
 I love my jobs because I am able to be on the soccer field, while working with the youth.
 Working with children is a passion of mine, as it is so satisfying being able to watch as children grow and improve.
 It is also very rewarding knowing that you play a role in helping a child through their failures, but also guiding them through their success.